CLERMONT, Fla. – Zach Montgomery's dad plugs in the electric skillet and opens the cardboard box containing tonight's dinner.

 "I was just waiting for it to come out," she says.
 "And it did."

 It was a July afternoon.
-Ronald Montgomery, a Disney bus driver, got home and found a foreclosure notice on the front door.
+Ronald Montgomery, a Disney bus driver, got home from work and found a foreclosure notice on the front door of their three-bedroom home.
 All of their belongings had to be out within 24 hours.

 And then it started to rain.